expertspec/expert/README.rst

     $ pdm run pip install mmcv-full~=1.7.0 --ignore-installed --no-cache-dir

 This command is needed because the method of installing dependencies in ``pdm`` conflicts with the specific installation method ``mmcv-full``.

 The ``expert[all]`` entry means that dependencies from the ``all`` group will be installed.
 If you want to install dependencies only from a group of a certain library module, then enter the name of the required module instead of ``all``.
-Installing without specifying a dependency group will result in installing a library with basic dependencys
+Installing without specifying a dependency group will result in installing a library with basic dependencies.

 - **Case B**: If You develop and run Expert directly, install it from source: